masternodes/vps/README.md

 Here it is: dont be rude please, i write this mostly during my lunch break today to safe some time during the next couple of setups.

 # Notes and features
-* It is currently only tested on a vultr VPS but should work almost anywhere
+* It is currently only tested on a vultr VPS but should work almost anywhere where IPv6 addresses are available
 * Developed with recent Ubuntu versions in mind, including 14.04/15.10/16.04/16.10
-* This script doesnt care about the controller wallet side of things
+* This script doesn't care about the controller wallet side of things
 * Installs 1-100 (or more!) masternodes in parallel on one machine, with individual config and data
 * Compilation is currently from source for the desired git repo tag (currently 2.1.6-stable)
 * Some security hardening is done, including firewalling and a separate user